 Please visit our product comparison page to learn more!

 How much soluble vs insoluble fiber is in hemp foods?

-Hemp foods contain 10% soluble fiber and 90% insoluble fiber.
+Hemp foods contain about 10% soluble fiber and 90% insoluble fiber.

 What is the potassium and phosphorous content in hemp foods?